 An opaque fabric almost completely blocks light, making it ideal for a media room or home theater.
 Opaque fabrics are available for many types of window treatments, including roller and Roman shades, so you have flexibility when it comes to style.

 To maximize the effectiveness of an opaque shade fabric, mount the shade outside the window frame to help block light gaps at the sides of the window.
 You might also consider adding drapery or side panels to your shade.
 (Drapery, which evokes that old-school movie theater vibe, also works well on its own.
 Just make sure to add a room-darkening liner to light-filtering fabrics.)

 If you’re mounting shades inside the window frame, you can prevent exterior light from shining through some types of window treatments with the addition of side channels.
 Duette® Honeycomb Shades, for example, are available with the LightLock™ system.
 This system’s innovative U-shaped side channels fit securely into the window frame, trapping and absorbing light.
 (You’ll also enjoy the added benefit of excellent energy efficiency with Duette shades.
 A cellular shade, their honeycomb construction traps air at the window for an extra layer of insulation.)

 Want the best of both worlds?
-Duolite®, a two-in-one system, combines a light-filtering and a room-darkening fabric into a single shade, so you can adjust the amount of light streaming into your room.
+The Duolite® system combines two separate fabrics of different opacities into a single shade, so you can adjust the amount of light streaming into your room.
 Duette shades are available with Duolite, as are Vignette® Modern Roman Shades (for a style reminiscent of billowy drapery found in vintage theaters).